googlecodelabs/odml-pathways/audio_classification/doc/transfer_learning.md

 Just like images have resolution and color depth, audio will also have some specific characteristics, like sample rate, number of channels, and bit depth, that can impact the quality of your model.

 When you customize a model, the base model has a predetermined input specification.
-For YAMNet for example, the audio should be mono with a 16 kHz sample rate.
+Taking YAMNet as an example, the audio should be mono channel with a 16 kHz sample rate.
 This means that if you have audio files recorded with a higher sampling rate, you will need to downsample them.

 Unfortunately not all audio can be downsampled because, depending on the original frequency of what was recorded, downsampling could hide the original audio frequency in an unrecoverable way.
 You can learn all the physics reasons for it here: [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem).